 The North Norfolk coast has been designated an area of outstanding natural beauty for 50 years.
 There are fabulous walks, amazing wildlife, and a brilliant array of places to eat.

 Cley is the perfect getaway destination with a thriving community.
-Local produce, wines and fresh provisions from award winning Picnic Fayre Deli, cream teas at The Artimis Cafe, and fresh fish from Cley Smoke House.
+Local produce, wines, fresh provisions from award-winning Picnic Fayre Deli, cream teas at The Artemis Cafe, and fresh fish from Cley Smoke House.

-The village also boasts established pottery studio Made In Cley, Pinkfoot Art Gallery, Crabpot Bookshop, the new Paston Acre Bakery and two pubs.
+The village also boasts an established pottery studio Made In Cley, Pinkfoot Art Gallery, Crabpot Bookshop, and two pubs.

 Wiveton (1 mile away)